ionpetro/panic-palette-dark/README.md

 Do you wanna have the coolest theme of all time?

-Panic Palette Dark uses the proper collors to create a theme you can not do without.
+Panic Palette Dark uses the proper colors to create a theme you can not do without.

+With a general dark based theme, and bright colored variables and elements, this theme
+is ideal for those who spent many hours in front of their monitors because it is both
+relaxing and distinct at the same time

 ```
 // General colors